What is psikat?

 Parameter Description

-DUTY Pulse width (only audible with the Pulse waveform).
+DUTY Pulse width.
 0.5 is a square wave

 OSC 2

 The second oscillator.
-Can be detuned relative to OSC 1 for thicker sounds or used as an FM modulation source.
+Can be detuned relative to OSC 1 or used as an FM source.

 Parameter Description